 “With the right amount of time and energy, this engine could reach 99 percent of the speed of light in space,” says Burns.

 An electromagnetic motor with thrusters, but without propellant

 At the end of the 70s, Robert Cook, an American inventor, patented the design of an engine capable, according to him, of converting centrifugal force into linear motion.

 In January 2017, a magnetic motor developed in NASA's Eagleworks Laboratory seemed to have hit the target, but more detailed tests revealed a design error in these magnetic propulsion engines.
-Phenomenon also known as "how to melt an engine".
+Phenomenon also known as "how to cast an engine".

 Neither concept has yet been successfully tested: both are judged impossible for their violation of a key physics law, the law of conservation of angular momentum.

-"As I see it, no inertial propulsion system will ever work in space environments," he says.
+"The way I see it, no inertial propulsion system will ever work in space environments," he says.

 The principle of this impossible engine respects special relativity, which makes it special, but "unfortunately there is always an action-reaction mechanism to consider".

 Burns has worked on his own, and admits that the engine model is rather inefficient.
 However, it is without prejudice to the principle, and believes that there is potential for improvement.